6uhrmittag/taskbutler/README.rst

 -  **add and link Dropbox Paper papers to tasks**

-   -  Example usage: Tired of the missing task-note feature in Todoist?
+   -  Tired of the missing task-note feature in Todoist?
       Add the label "paper" to a task.
 Now, with a click on the title, you'll get a new Dropbox Paper with all its features just for this task.